r1cksec/cheatsheets/theorie/constrained-unconstrained-delegation.md

 # Constrained Delegation
-An account with a set SPN (e.g. Computer A with Service A) can impersonate an user using Service A towards other services in Active Directory.
+An account with a set SPN (e.g. Computer A with Service A) can impersonate a user using Service A towards other services in Active Directory.
 Impersonation can be applied to services (e.g. Service B) defined in the msDS-AllowedToDelegateTo attribute of Computer A. The impersonation is performed by using the S4U2Proxy Extension, after the user authenticates to Service A. It is also possible to impersonate the user for an alternative service, as long as these service are provided by Computer B. This is because the service part of the SPN (<spn>/<fqdn>) in a service ticket is not signed by Kerberos and thus can later be manipulated.

 ## Prerequisites
 ```